kristian-green-byu/startup/README.md

 Note: As of now, I haven't finished any deliverables, so the information stated will certainly be subject to change.

 ## HTML Deliverable
-I will implement the main functionality of my application with HTML.
+I implemented the main functionality of my application with HTML.
-- Links: I will have links to the login page, and I will also have links to allow users to access parts of the website that support statistics or reviews
+- Links: I have links to all pages on the website including the mainpage, other trails, and links to signup, login, or submit miles.
-- Text: Most of the text of the application will utilize HTML.
-It will be stylized with CSS
+- Text: I implemented the text I will use for my website.
+It will later be stylized with CSS.
-- Images: Images of each trail will be included with HTML functionality
+- Images: Images of each trail are displayed, and a small icon is given to the top player in the leaderboard.
-- HTML Pages: Application has at least two pages to support login and the leaderboard, but it may require more
+- HTML Pages: My application has a total of 5 HTML pages to support different functions of the website.
-- Login: HTML will support functionality for logginng in and registration
+- Login: I have placeholders with links using HTML that will later support login.
-- Database: The leaderboard and reviews will be updated with information from the database
+- Database: The leaderboard will be updated with information from the database
-- WebSocket: Functionality allows leaderboard to be updated in realtime
+- WebSocket: I put in place holders which, using WebSocket in the future, will allow the leaderboard to be updated in realtime

 ## CSS Deliverable
 To make things look more appealing, I will use CSS to stylize the website.